-Operating and regulatory environment (Q3 2020 Interim Report)
+Operating and regulatory environment (2020 Financial Statements Bulletin)

 European power markets

-According to preliminary statistics, electricity consumption in the Nordic countries was 81 (82) TWh during the third quarter of 2020.
-The Nordic power demand showed a minor decline, while temperatures were somewhat above the long-term average and close to the level in the third quarter of 2019.
-In Finland and Sweden industrial demand was at about the same level.
-Demand declined mainly for paper production, but demand in other sectors increased to a certain extent, thereby offsetting this decline.
+According to preliminary statistics, electricity consumption in the Nordic countries was 104 (108) TWh during the fourth quarter of 2020.
+The lower power demand in the Nordics was mainly related to mild weather.
+Temperatures were somewhat above the long-term average and two degrees above the level in the fourth quarter of 2019.
+Lower industrial demand in Finland and Sweden also contributed to the decline in power demand.

 In the long term, electricity is expected to continue to gain a higher share of total energy consumption.
 The growth rate, however, will largely be determined by the macroeconomic development in Europe and the Nordic countries.
 In the longer term, the rate of electrification of the industrial, transportation, and heating sectors is a key element determining the growth in electricity consumption.

 At the beginning of 2020, the Nordic water reservoirs were at 79 TWh, which is 5 TWh lower than the long-term average and 5 TWh higher than one year earlier.
 The rainy and mild winter led to a rapid increase of the Nordic water reservoirs during the first quarter.
 Spring was fairly cold and the spring inflows were significantly delayed, but once melting started, the very large snow pack resulted in the spring inflows bringing water levels close to the historical maximum levels in most Nordic water reservoirs.
-At the end of the third quarter of 2020, the reservoirs were at 114 TWh, which is 13 TWh above the long-term average and 12 TWh higher than one year earlier.
+At the end of 2020, the reservoirs were at 105 TWh, which is 21 TWh above the long-term average and 26 TWh higher than one year earlier.

-In Germany, the spot power price saw a strong recovery compared to the previous quarter.
-The average spot price for the third quarter was close to the level in the third quarter 2019 and was EUR 36.1 (37.4) per MWh.
-The recovery in power demand and the favourable development of the CO2 and gas prices together with the continued low power generation of the French nuclear fleet all supported the recovery of the German spot price.
-In January-September 2020, the average German spot price was EUR 27.7 (38.0) per MWh.
+In Germany, the average spot price in the fourth quarter was EUR 38.8 (36.6) per MWh, slightly above the level in the fourth quarter of 2019.
+The continuing recovery in power demand, the favourable development of CO2 and gas prices, and wind power generation below normal levels all contributed to the increase in the German spot price.
+In 2020, the average German spot price was EUR 30.5 (37.7) per MWh.

-Gas demand in central western Europe was 347 (338) TWh during the third quarter of 2020.
-The central western European gas storage levels increased from 500 TWh at the beginning of the quarter to 565 TWh at the end of the quarter, which is 18 TWh lower than one year ago and 38 TWh higher than the five-year average (2015–2019).
+Gas demand in central western Europe was 662 (664) TWh during the fourth quarter of 2020.
+The central western European gas storage levels decreased from 565 TWh at the beginning of the quarter to 439 TWh at the end of the quarter, which is 99 TWh lower than one year ago and 8 TWh higher than the five-year average (2015–2019).

-The average gas spot price (TTF) during the third quarter was EUR 7.8 (10.2) per MWh.
-The 2021 forward price increased from EUR 12.4 per MWh at the beginning of the quarter to EUR 13.6 per MWh at the end of the quarter.
+The average gas spot price (TTF) during the fourth quarter was EUR 14.7 (12.7) per MWh.
+The 2021 forward price increased from EUR 13.4 per MWh at the beginning of the quarter to EUR 17.1 per MWh at the end of the quarter.

-During the third quarter, European Emission Allowances (EUA) traded in the range of EUR 25-30 per tonne.
-The price decreased from EUR 27.7 per tonne at the beginning of the quarter to EUR 26.9 per tonne at the end of the quarter, which is EUR 2.0 per tonne higher than one year earlier.
+During the fourth quarter, European Emission Allowances (EUA) traded in the range of EUR 23-33 per tonne.
+The price increased from EUR 26.5 per tonne at the beginning of the quarter to EUR 32.7 per tonne at the end of the quarter, which is EUR 8.1 per tonne higher than one year earlier.

-The forward quotation for coal (ICE Rotterdam) for 2021 increased from USD 57.7 per tonne at the beginning of the quarter to USD 60.4 per tonne at the end of the quarter, which is USD 5.8 per tonne below the price one year earlier.
+The forward quotation for coal (ICE Rotterdam) for 2021 increased from USD 60.0 per tonne at the beginning of the quarter to USD 68.9 per tonne at the end of the quarter, which is USD 12.5 per tonne above the price one year earlier.

-Fortum’s Russia division operates mainly in the Tyumen and Khanty-Mansiysk area of western Siberia, where industrial production is dominated by the oil and gas industries, and in the Chelyabinsk area of the Urals, which is dominated by the metal industry.
-Uniper’s Russian subsidiary Unipro PJSC operates in the Smolensk, Moscow, Sverdlovsk, and Krasnoyarsk regions, as well as the Khanty-Mansiysk Autonomous District.
+Fortum’s Russia division operates thermal power plants mainly in the Tyumen and Khanty-Mansiysk area of western Siberia, where industrial production is dominated by the oil and gas industries, and in the Chelyabinsk area of the Urals, which is dominated by the metal industry.
+Uniper’s Russian subsidiary Unipro PJSC operates in the Smolensk, Moscow, Sverdlovsk, and Krasnoyarsk regions, as well as in the Khanty-Mansiysk Autonomous District.

 The Russian market is divided into two price zones; Fortum’s Russia division operates in the first price zone (European and Urals part of Russia), while Uniper operates in both the first and second price zones.

-According to preliminary statistics, Russian electricity consumption was 233 (240) TWh during the third quarter of 2020.
-The corresponding figure for the first price zone was 178 (185) TWh and for the second price zone 47 (47) TWh.
-The decline in consumption was caused by lower oil production and weaker general economic activity in the third quarter of 2020.
+According to preliminary statistics, Russian electricity consumption was 283 (286) TWh during the fourth quarter of 2020.
+The corresponding figure for the first price zone was 214 (217) TWh and for the second price zone 57 (58) TWh.
+The decline in consumption was caused by lower oil production in the fourth quarter of 2020.
+In 2020, Russian electricity consumption was 1,033 (1,059) TWh.
+The corresponding figure for the first price zone was 783 (807) TWh and for the second price zone 209 (211) TWh.

 The Russian Government increased the gas price by 1.4% in July 2019 and by 3% in August 2020.

 In Russia, capacity payments based on CSA contracts are a key driver for earnings growth, as CSA payments are considerably higher than for capacities selected in Competitive Capacity Selection (CCS) auctions.
-Currently, Fortum’s Russia segment’s CSA capacity amounts to 2,368 MW.
+Currently, Fortum’s Russia segment’s CSA capacity amounts to 2,368 MW, including 70 MW of solar and wind capacity.
+In addition to this, Fortum’s joint ventures for renewable power generation have 600 MW of operational wind capacity, as well as 495 MW under construction and 728 MW under development.
 Correspondingly, Uniper’s CSA capacity amounts to 2,455 MW.
-In February 2020, the System Administrator of the wholesale market published data from 2019 regarding the rate of return and the CPI, which were used to calculate the CSA price for 2020.
-The CSA payments were revised downwards to reflect the lower Government bond rates and higher earnings from the electricity-only market.

-In addition, thermal power plants are entitled to clearly higher CSA payments starting approximately six years after commissioning.
-In 2020, an increase in CSA payments is expected for one unit of Fortum’s Uniper segment, but none for Fortum’s Russia segment’s generation fleet.
+In addition, thermal power plants are entitled to clearly higher CSA payments starting approximately six years after commissioning (see tables below).
+In 2021, an increase in CSA payments is expected for three units of Fortum’s Russia segment’s generation fleet and one unit of Fortum’s Uniper segment’s generation fleet.
 After the CSA period ends, units can receive CCS payments from CCS auctions.

 Fortum’s Russia division’s generation capacity not receiving CSA payments, totalling 2,560 MW, is allowed to participate in the annual CCS auctions.
 Uniper’s generation capacities allowed to participate in the CCS auction totalled 8,790 MW.
-The next CCS auction, for the year 2026, is expected to be held in the first quarter of 2021.
+The next CCS auction, for the year 2027, is expected to be held in November 2021.

 In June 2017, the Fortum-Rusnano wind investment fund won the right to build 1,000 MW of wind capacity in a CSA auction.
 The wind parks were to be commissioned during 2018-2022 and will receive a guaranteed CSA price corresponding to approximately RUB 7,000-9,000 per MWh for a period of 15 years.

-A key issue that potentially will have a large effect on the EU Emission Trading System (ETS) and carbon price is the allocation of the new target between the ETS and non-ETS sectors.
+The key issue that will potentially have a large effect on the ETS and carbon price is the allocation of the new target between the ETS and non-ETS sectors.
 In Fortum’s view, the ETS sector should take the main responsibility for the more ambitious target.
-In addition, it is important to ensure coherence of the climate target with other energy policy targets, such as renewable energy and energy efficiency.